 Use a Jade Roller

 Applying your skincare is only half the battle.
 Ensuring it is properly absorbed and not just sitting on your skin's surface is important to not only ensure it's effective but also to make sure your face is as clean as possible before applying foundation.
-So, Greenberg recommends utilizing a jade roller, like the Vivitar Jade Double-Sided Roller ($5) so that the product properly penetrates.
-(It also feels amazing, too!)
+So, Greenberg recommends utilizing a jade roller, like the Vivitar Jade Double-Sided Roller ($4) so that the product properly penetrates.
+It also feels amazing.